 Originally a surname related to bridges, the first Briggs lived near one, or maybe worked as bridge-keeper.
 There’s something rugged about the sound.
 It’s preppy and adventurous – just like Brooks.
 Briggs Cunningham raced yachts and automobiles.
 Some credit him with inventing the racing stripe for his car in 1951’s LeMans Grand Prix.
 Something about that feels exactly right for this name.

 David appears on nearly any list of classic boy names.
 Not only is it borrowed from an Old Testament hero, but it has a great meaning, too: beloved.
 Surname form Davis shares that meaning.
 Plus it picks up a stylish ‘s’ ending.
 Some might argue that Jefferson Davis blights the name.
-I say that jazz great Miles Davis restores it, and then some.
+Jazz great Miles Davis restores it, and then some.
 If James is too traditional, Davis might be just different enough.

 Another surname from a Biblical favorite, Ellis comes from Elijah.
 It also serves as the English form of a Welsh name meaning kind.
 Unlike many of boy names ending with s, it’s a perennial favorite, appearing in the US Top 1000 every year since the rankings were established in 1880.
 There’s designer Perry Ellis, actor Tom Ellis, and musician Ellis Marsalis, Jr.

 Gates might scream Bill, as in Microsoft.
 But it has history as a first.
 Gates McFadden played Dr. Beverly Crusher on Star Trek: The Next Generation, and Curtis Sittenfeld’s novel Prep features a female Gates, too.
-But I think trends favor Gates for a boy, a fresh take on James with a hint of the rich meaning that’s taken Journey and River straight up the popularity charts.
+Trends favor Gates for a boy, a fresh take on James with a hint of the rich meaning that’s taken Journey and River straight up the popularity charts.

 If you’re into disco, this name is all Bees Gees.
 Though, Maurice, Barry, and Robin were the brothers Gibb – hold the s.
 But let’s face it, 1977 is the distant past.
 Gibbs might also bring to mind Mark Harmon’s character on NCIS.
-But I think this surname derived from Gilbert feels like a blank slate, ready for a daring parent to discover.
+This surname derived from Gilbert feels like a blank slate, ready for a daring parent to discover.

 Unlike many of the boy names ending with s, Giles started out as a given name, not a surname.
 Aegidius in Latin, it became Giles in French.
 A seventh century hermit saint made it popular.
 The Normans brought it to England.
 Many a church in the UK is now known as Saint Giles, including one in London.
 It saw some use in the US through the middle of the twentieth century, but is rare today.

 Among the hottest of the boy names ending with s, Hayes has lots to recommend it.
 It’s cousin to former chart-topper Aidan, both derived from the Irish Aodh – fiery.
 It’s presidential.
-(Though I don’t know much about Rutherford B.) And it sounds like haze, as in girls’ favorite Hazel, and the weather phenomenon, too.
-It feels edgy and just a little bit different.
+(Though Rutherford B. isn’t exactly the most remembered president.)
+And it sounds like haze, as in girls’ favorite Hazel, and the weather phenomenon, too.

 Yes, it’s the name of Calvin’s anthropomorphic tiger, in a long-running comic strip.
 But he’s named for 17th century philosopher Thomas Hobbes, known for his work on social contract theory.
 That lends this name a sort of intellectual vibe, a brother for Simon as easily as Brooks.
 It’s also a great way to honor a Robert, as the surname also certainly derived from Hob and Hobbe, both medieval nicknames.